Skip to main content

 Cleanser and moisturizer

-Moisturizers hydrate, smooth, and improve skin’s barrier function.
-Since moisturizer is a leave-on product, it’s important to find one that works for your skin.
+• Moisturizers hydrate, smooth, and improve your skin’s barrier function.
+Because moisturizer stays on your skin, it’s important to find one that works for your skin.

 Sunscreen

-Everyone needs to wear sunscreen, regardless of their skin color.
-Choose a broad-spectrum sunscreen that protects against both UVA and UVB rays, with a sun protection factor (SPF) 30 or higher.
+Everyone should wear sunscreen, no matter their skin color.
+Choose a broad-spectrum sunscreen that protects against both UVA and UVB rays, with a sun protection factor (SPF) of 30 or higher.
 When outdoors, reapply sunscreen every 2 hours.
-You need about a tablespoon of sunscreen for your face and about a shot glass’ worth for your body.

-If you have hyperpigmentation or spend a lot of time on your electronics, a tinted mineral sunscreen can protect you from damaging, high-energy visible light from screens.
+If you have hyperpigmentation or spend a lot of time on your electronics, a tinted mineral sunscreen can protect your skin from visible light from screens.

 Quiz: What is my skin type?